 We’re all super busy, and for most us, changing our eating habits requires effort and does not easily fall into our daily routines.
-If it were easy I don’t think I would be writing this blog or you would be reading it.
+If it were easy, I don’t think I would be writing this blog or you would be reading it.

-The problem with meal prep is it can get complicated and time consuming…if you let it.
+The problem with meal prep is it can get complicated and time-consuming…if you let it.

 But it doesn’t have to be.

 I like to keep things in my life simple and meal prep is no exception.
 Once, something gets complicated, I move on – it doesn’t matter if it helps me drop 10lbs.

 If I can’t find a way to fit a new habit seamlessly into my life, I find one that will.
 By no means am I afraid of a challenge or hard work but I have no desire to make my life any more complicated than it needs to be.

 You get me?
 I know you do 😉

 Simple Meal Prep Ideas To Try During The Week